 9. Turn off Very Low Frequency filtration in Neat Video

-If your video doesn’t have very low frequency video noise, turn off Very Low Frequency filtration: Spatial Filter > Noise Reduction Amount > Frequencies> Very Low = 0% (off).
-This may add a few percent to Neat Video’s processing speed.
+If your video doesn’t have very low frequency video noise, then turn off Very Low Frequency filtration: Spatial Filter > Noise Reduction Amount > Frequencies> Very Low = 0% (off).
+This may slightly increase Neat Video’s processing speed.

 10. Stop any unnecessary processes

 Some background processes (for example, web browsers) can use a significant amount of available system resources including GPU memory.
 Closing down such processes is a possible way to avoid losing speed unnecessarily.

 11. Use a lower bitdepth when possible

 If your video editing software allows you to choose bitdepth and the final result is not required to have a high bitdepth, then consider using a lower settings for the project.
 For example, Adobe After Effects allows you to choose between 8, 16 and 32 bits per channel.

 12. Specific to Premiere Pro

 It is best to place Neat Video above/before other effects, especially above Lumetri and Warp Stabilizer because those effects are known to slow down processing and may cause stability issues when being applied above/before Neat Video.